voiceflow/rcjs-examples/README.md

 9. Run `yarn` to install any necessary dependencies.

 10. Depending on the project, you can start the project with `node index.js` or `yarn start`.
 Check the README.md in the individual samples' folders for any instructions specific to that project.

+## Contributing

+Feel free to contribute any sample you feel would be helpful for the user.
+Please ensure to do the following:

+1. Create a `config.json` file that is loaded into the `RuntimeClient` constructor (if possible).
+2. Create a `.vf` file for that sample.
+3. Write a README.md for the sample explaining any unusual setup, usage, or code in your sample.